JHU-PL-Lab/www-pl/logistics.md

 ### Q&amp;A

-We plan on testing a new tool, Courselore, for announcements and Q&amp;A. Stay tuned for details on how to sign up, we will put them here.
+We are using a new tool, Courselore, for course announcements and Q&amp;A. We will be emailing a special sign-up link for you to get on there.
+If you added late please contact the instructor or TA for the link.

 ### Zoom and Panopto Locations

-See the Q&amp;A site for those links.
+See Courselore for those links.
+Once you have an account there, [this link will work to see these locations](https://courselore.org/courses/8986607496/conversations/1).

 ### The Book